4

 Recording Telephone Messages - From a Supplier

 Listen to the scenario and complete the message.
+Click on the correct answers.

 Click the play button below to listen to the scenario.
 Video Platform Video Management Video Solutions Video Player